Why Pay a Commission When You Don’t Have To?

 Why Do I Give Away the Commission?

 I’ve started this service because I’ve had too many clients unfairly forfeit enormous sums of money to Realtors.
 As a consumer protection attorney who has spent his career fighting the corruption in residential real estate, it has been my goal to help clients change this practice one transaction at a time.
-I make a fair legal fee for my services, it just happens to be far less than what Realtors charge.
+I receive a fair fee for my legal services and it just happens to be far less than what Realtors charge.
 I feel it is important to protect my clients’ interests, especially when it comes to forfeiting thousands of dollars at the closing table.

 I have a flat fee schedule for home buyers and sellers.
 The fees vary depending upon the level of service you desire.
 I only represent residential real estate consumers and I work with a limited number of clients.
 Let’s talk.